 The Reference Handbook was created by ITS experts and practitioners and refined in a commentary process by member states experts.
 The innovations introduced ensure that the content is comprehensive and up to date, as well as underpin its credibility and relevance.
 The Reference Handbook constitutes an essential basis for a harmonised and cross-border implementation of ITS services.
 Thus, it is a powerful tool in the effort to master the challenges of the European transport infrastructure described at the beginning.
 It makes a significant contribution to maintain a competitive European economy and constitutes a major component on the road to a modern and climate neutral society.

-The official release of the Reference Handbook is planned for Autumn 2021 and will replace the Easyway Deployment Guidelines currently in effect.
+The official release of the Reference Handbook replaces the Easyway Deployment Guidelines that were effective until its release.